ast-grep/ast-grep/README.md

 ## ast-grep(sg)

-ast-grep(sg) is a fast and polyglot tool for code structrual search, lint and rewriting at large scale..
+ast-grep(sg) is a fast and polyglot tool for code structural search, lint and rewriting at large scale..

 ## Introduction
 ast-grep is a AST-based tool to search code by pattern code.
 Think it as your old-friend `grep` but it matches AST nodes instead of text.